On this page

 PubNub events

-• Add event listeners for your app to receive and handle all messages, signals, and events sent to the channel(s) you are subscribed to.
+• Add event listeners to handle messages, signals, and events

-All these methods also return a function you can invoke to stop receiving events of a given type and unsubscribe from the channel.
-Follow the links to method descriptions for details and examples.
+Unreal Chat SDK handles this automatically.
+All listener methods return a function to stop receiving events and unsubscribe from the channel.

 EntityMethodEvents handled